keanehauck/keanehauck.github.io/README.txt

 So, I don't really know how it works, but the research html in _layouts is what is displaying on the research page.
 I believe I have it set up correctly to display the various projects in activeresearch and previousresearch, but I could be doing it inefficiently.
 Each research project .md file needs a summary to display.

+the html file in layouts is the base research layout?
+I shifted the content to the md file so that they are disctinct from one another.